Elevate Your MSP Services: 4 Strategies to Drive Customer Satisfaction

 When a new client signs up for your services, the onboarding process is their first real experience with you as their MSP; it sets the tone for your entire relationship with the client.

-A positive onboarding experience makes them more likely to have a favorable view of your service.
+A positive onboarding experience increases customers’ likelihood of having a favorable view of your service.
 In fact, 63% of customers consider onboarding when choosing a service or product and making a great first impression is crucial.
+Think of onboarding as a bridge that connects expectations with reality, a link between a well-crafted initiation process and subsequent engagement levels.

-AvePoint Elements, a multi-tenant management platform dedicated to MSPs, can help ease the burden of onboarding through built-in monitoring, provisioning, and templatizing capabilities.
-It also comes with delegated administration to grant MSPs more granular and time-sensitive access to customers' workloads.
-This also allows onboarding new customers and assigning onboarding responsibilities to people within the team.
+It also comes with delegated administration to grant MSPs more granular and time-sensitive access to customers’ workloads.
+This allows onboarding new customers and assigning onboarding responsibilities to people within the team.

 The benefits of delegated admin for MSPs include: